pmm-sumo/sumo-data-tools/README.md

 For a reference on how to use the data afterwards, check [Parse JSON Formatted Logs](https://help.sumologic.com/05Search/Search-Query-Language/01-Parse-Operators/03-Parse-JSON-Formatted-Logs).
 For the example above, you can start with `| json "first", "last", "age" | fields first, last, age`

+## Parameters

+There are several environment properties that control the execution of the script:

+* `URL` - the actual URL where the POST is being sent (when empty, no data is being actually sent).
+The address of the HTTP type source can be found in Manage Data/Collection.
+* `VERBOSE` - when set to True (or 1), the sent contents is being printed out on the console too
+* `MAX_RECORDS_IN_POST` - number of records to include in a single request